 I believe that integrating play is a vital part of life for everyone, no matter the age.
 Play can help create healthier relationships, relieve stress, and bring more joy to life.
 It's been a huge part of my life since I was a little one, and I try to include a little play into each day myself.
 Some of my favorite ways to play include bike riding, board games, trivia, yoga, and any activity at the beach (paddle-boarding is my current favorite).

 In our work together, we will problem-solve, learn, laugh and probably cry a little too; all to help kids, teens and their parents find their center, and become happier, calmer and more confident.

 From preschool to high school

 It’s a journey.
 When parents do the work there is quicker, more effective, real and lasting change.
-When we combine your expertise as the parent and my expertise in relationship-building and communication, that's where the magic happens: peace, joy and confidence.
-By meeting parents where they are, I’m able give them the tangible tools they need to connect and deepen their relationships with their kids and find a happier, healthier way of communicating.
+When we combine your expertise as the parent and my expertise in relationship-building, child development, and communication, that's where the magic happens: peace, joy and confidence.
+By meeting parents where they are, Jeanine is able give them the tangible tools they need to connect and deepen their relationships with their kids and find a happier, healthier way of communicating.
 Parent coaching is typically a quicker, longer-lasting and more effective route to a more peaceful home life with your kids.

 Tame temper tantrums without losing your cool